B.C. has the resources and expertise to lead the Prefab Mass Timber construction revolution

 Mass timber is part of a worldwide construction shift towards prefabrication and offsite construction.
-Prefab mass timber buildings are a huge environmental and economic opportunity for B.C. and generate a triple win of low-carbon buildings, secure jobs and forest sector growth.
+Prefabricated buildings made from sustainable sourced mass timber are a huge environmental and economic opportunity for B.C. and generate a triple win of low-carbon buildings, secure jobs and forest sector growth.

 Mass timber buildings (7-12 stories), rare in B.C. but growing and important for densification and livability, are well suited for mass timber construction.
 They help support significant embodied carbon reductions, thriving communities and affordable housing.
 B.C. has the resources and expertise to lead this construction category and, as of 2019, allows mass timber buildings up to 12 stories within some early-adopter jurisdictions.
 Yet uptake remains low for many reasons, including policy/regulatory barriers and supply/demand dynamics.

 Download the guides below to learn more about how you can join the worldwide mass timber movement.